LostMa-ERC/simMAtree/CONTRIBUTING.md

 ## Installation 📦️

-Set up a virtual Python environment, version 3.12* or 3.13*.
+Set up a virtual Python environment, version 3.12*.

+> Package and unit tests in [CI workflows](.github/workflows) have shown that the package fails to install in Python version 3.13 due to a build failure with `scipy`'s dependency `OpenBLAS`.
+Update if/when this gets fixed.

 Install the project with its development dependencies.